Piotr Paweł Morta: Honours

 Piotr Morta is a co-inventor of chain link - this invention was patented by the Polish Patent Office.
 He received a certificate from the Institute of National Remembrance - Commission for the Prosecution of Crimes against the Polish Nation.
 According to the certificate he is a victim in the meaning of the Act on the Institute of National Remembrance.
 In 2017 he was awarded the title of "Meritorious for Wieruszów County".
+On September 21, 2022, during the Solidarity-80 Delegates' Convention, he was awarded the Medal of Merit for Community Accords for his outstanding contributions to the democratic transition in Poland.

 Personal life

 Piotr Morta is married to Maria Jolanta, who is a teacher.
 Together they have three daughters: Natalia, Martyna, and Julia.